-Michael R. Swann was a research pilot at the NASA Dryden Flight Research Center during the late 1970s.
+Michael R. Swann was a research pilot at the NASA Dryden (now Armstrong) Flight Research Center during the late 1970s.
 He flew in programs involving the F-15 and F-111 research aircraft.

 Before arriving at Dryden, Swann was a research pilot at NASA's Johnson Space Center, Houston, TX, where he was a pilot on high altitude earth resources and air sampling missions.
 He was also an instructor and check pilot for the Astronaut Space Flight Readiness Training program